polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain.md

 To register the parachain, follow these steps:

 1. Validate that your local relay chain validators are running
-2. Navigate to the **Sudo** tab in the Polkadot JS Apps interface
+2. Navigate to the **Sudo** tab in the Polkadot.Js Apps interface
     1. Click on the **Developer** tab
     2. Select **Sudo** from the dropdown menu

     ![](/images/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain/connect-a-parachain-6.webp)

-3. Submit a Sudo change:
+3. Submit a Sudo change
     1. Select the **paraSudoWrapper** pallet
     2. Click on the **sudoScheduleParaInitialize** extrinsic from the list of available extrinsics

     ![](/images/tutorials/polkadot-sdk/build-a-parachain/connect-a-parachain/connect-a-parachain-7.webp)

-4. Fill in the required fields:
+4. Fill in the required fields
     1. **id** - type the parachain identifier you reserved
     2. **genesisHead** - click the **file upload** button and select the `para-2000-genesis-state` file you exported
     3. **validationCode** - click the **file upload** button and select the `para-2000-wasm` file you exported